Introduction to Computer Programming Using Java

 3.0 / Lower

-The UExcel Introduction to Computer Programming Using Java examination is based on material typically taught in a lower-level undergraduate course in Computer Programming.
+The UExcel Introduction to Computer Programming Using Java examination is based on material typically taught in a one-semester, three-credit, lower-level undergraduate course in Computer Programming.
 The content of the exam corresponds with course offerings such as Introduction to Computer programming, Computer Science I or Introductory programming using object oriented programming/Java.
-Students are expected to have basic proficiency in computer use and in the applications (such as any Java IDE) they will use to help prepare for this examination.
-This examination tests for comprehension and understanding of Introduction to programming in pursuit of organizational goals and strategies.
-The exam specifically tests for an understanding of computer and software organization; the software development process; variables, constants, primitive data types, expressions and operators; control statements; modularity and function design; linear data structures; object oriented design, classes and objects; and files in the Java language.
+This examination measures comprehension and understanding of introduction to programming in pursuit of organizational goals and strategies.
+The exam specifically tests for an understanding of computer and software organization; the software development process; variables, constants, primitive data types, expressions and operators; control statements; modularity and function design; linear data structures; object-oriented design, classes and objects; and files in the Java language.
 A basic proficiency in computer use and in the applications (such as any Java IDE) is assumed.
 (Multiple-choice examination)

 Prepare for the Exam